madmonkey71/TripleT-Flight-Firmware/TripleT Flight Firmware Function Documentation.md

 Based on the current analysis of `src/TripleT_Flight_Firmware.cpp`:

 *   **`IsStable()`:** This function was likely part of an older calibration or state check mechanism.
 It does not appear to be called anywhere in the current code.
-*   **`handleSensorErrors()`:** While sensor errors are checked (e.g., during init), this specific centralized handler function doesn't seem to be called.
-Error handling appears integrated into the initialization and read functions.
 *   **`checkWatchdog()`:** The watchdog is fed in the main loop (`watchdog.feed()`), but this specific function to *check* its status (other than the hardware handler `watchdogHandler`) isn't called.
 *   **`formatNumber(float num, int precision)`:** This utility might be useful, but it's not currently called by `logData` or `printData` or other formatting functions.